gcallah/BookReviews/goodspeed.md

 Over a decade ago, I reviewed Tyler Beck Goodspeed's book, *Rethinking the Keynesian Revolution* (ref).
 I found it a very interesting and helpful explanation of how the macroeconomic views of Keynes and Hayek might be reconciled, and shown to be applicable to different sorts of downturns.
-NOTE

-NOTE: In fact, I presented a graphical explanation at Duke University of how G reconciled the two accounts, showing that Hayek's theory would apply to a situation in which the actual interest rate was *below* the natural rate, and long-term investment and current consumption were both unsustainably high, while Keynes's theory applied when the actual interest rate was *above* the natural rate, and both long-term investment and current consumption were thereby depressed.

 And so I expected to gain similar insight from his new book, *Recession*.
 But our expectations can prove to be overly optimistic, resulting in a downturn.

-## Epiphanies or Apophanies

-G sets the stage for the rest of the book by...
+G sets the stage for the rest of the book by claiming that the various patterns different theorists have found to characterize business cycles -- Kitchin and Juglar cycles, Kuznets swings, Kondratiev waves -- are actually "clustering illusions... we are mistaking for regularity what is simply a random distribution with chance clusters" (27).
+Of course, G may have mistaken for random distributions what are actually intricate patterns with some random noice in them, but he does not consider that possibility.

 And of course, the Austrian business cycle theory (henceforth ABC ) does not